Large deviations for irreducible random walks on relatively hyperbolic groups: Proof of the main theorem

 \subsection{Concluding remarks}

-It is currently unknown to the author whether Proposition~\ref{boundeddistortion} holds in greater generality, namely for larger classes of groups with hyperbolic features.
+It is currently unknown to the author whether Proposition~\ref{boundeddistortion} holds beyond the realm of relative word distances on relatively hyperbolic groups and of isometric actions with contracting elements (cf.~Remark~\ref{moregeneral}) .
 In the presence of such a generalization, the argument leading to Theorem~\ref{main} would carry over unaffectedly.
 On the other hand, it would be desirable to dispense with the irreducibility assumption on the random walk, replacing it with a milder non-degeneracy condition.
 In~\cite{Corso} the peculiar structure of free products allows for a considerable weakening of irreducibility; here, a further refinement of Proposition~\ref{boundeddistortion} seems to be needed.